beckn/magento-beckn-bpp-extension/README.md

 This extension is a basically a patch for Razorpay_Magento to work both website and Beckn network.
 This extension doesn't contain any API.

+The installation instructions for each module within this extension is available in the respective subfolders' readme.md files.